-The dissertation must be a scholarly work, providing a written account of an independent investigation of an epidemiologic question or series of related epidemiologic questions.
+The dissertation must be a scholarly work, providing a written account of an independent investigation of an epidemiologic question or series of related epidemiologic questions that are driven by a unifying theme.
 It will be in the form of a monograph, containing one or more research questions about the epidemiology of a particular health topic or disease.
-Within this monograph, there will be at least three separate manuscripts of publishable quality, one of which must offer a novel methodologic approach to a question in epidemiologic research.
-Specifically, what constitutes a novel methodological approach should be interpreted broadly, and can range from elaboration of a new statistical method, to the development of a new data collection instrument, to a new application of an existing method to an epidemiological question, to name a few.
+Within this monograph, there will be at least three separate manuscripts of publishable quality, relating to the theme of the dissertation, one of which must offer a novel methodologic approach to a question in epidemiologic research.
+Specifically, what constitutes a novel methodological approach should be interpreted broadly, and can range from elaboration of a new statistical method, to the development and validation of a new data collection instrument, to a new application of an existing method to an epidemiological question, to name a few.
 The dissertation will include the formulation of one or more hypotheses, a review of the appropriate literature, a description of the project, data collection, data analysis, data interpretation, discussion of the findings, and limitations of the work.
 If the dissertation involves the investigation of more than one question, each question must focus on an epidemiologic or methodologic issue related to the health topic or disease under investigation.
 The dissertation project should demonstrate that the candidate has a command of the subject and a thorough knowledge of the research methodology used to investigate the question(s).
+At least one of the three manuscripts must be either published or in press at the time of the final defense, a second must be in press, accepted for publication, or under review with minor revisions, and the third must be at a stage where submission is planned within 30 days of the defense.